Concha Urquiza: Life

-Together with her great friend Rosario Oyarzun, who was a lawyer, Urquiza was part of a group of outstanding young professionals and Potosinian university students who would later have an outstanding career: Raúl Cardiel Reyes, Ignacio Retes, Pedro Rodríguez Zertuche, Humberto Arocha, Manuel Calvillo, Antonio Rosillo.
-Jesús Medina Romero and Joaquín Antonio Peñalosa also attended the meetings held, almost always, at Oyarzun's house and, if not, in the popular cafe Zaragoza.
+Together with her friend Rosario Oyarzun, who was a lawyer, Urquiza was part of a group of young professionals and Potosinian university students who would later have a career: Raúl Cardiel Reyes, Ignacio Retes, Pedro Rodríguez Zertuche, Humberto Arocha, Manuel Calvillo, Antonio Rosillo.
+Jesús Medina Romero and Joaquín Antonio Peñalosa also attended the meetings held, almost always, at Oyarzun's house and, if not, in the cafe Zaragoza.

-She wrote in 1944 in Viñetas de la literatura michoacana, a monthly literary magazine from Morelia, where she shared credits with Porfirio Martínez, Alejandro Ruiz Villaloz, Alfonso Rubio y Rubio, Miguel Castro Ruiz, Luis Calderón Vega, P. Francisco Alday, Miguel Bernal Jiménez, Alejandro Avilés, Roberto Ibáñez, Jacques Leguebe, Eduardo de Ontañon, Manuel Ponce, Artemio de Valle Arizpe and Joaquín Antonio Peñalosa.
+She wrote in 1944 in Viñetas de la literatura michoacana, a monthly literary magazine from Morelia, where she shared credits with Porfirio Martínez, Alejandro Ruiz Villaloz, Alfonso Rubio y Rubio, Miguel Castro Ruiz, Luis Calderón Vega, P. Francisco Alday, Miguel Bernal Jiménez, Alejandro Avilés, Roberto Ibáñez, Jacques Leguèbe, Eduardo de Ontañon, Manuel Ponce, Artemio de Valle Arizpe and Joaquín Antonio Peñalosa.

 Urquiza was one of the Mexican writers who, like Josefina Vicens, also ventured into cinema.
 She was only 16 years old when she competed under the pseudonym "Santiago Damián", in the contest created by Revista de Revistas with "Moby Dick.
 Novela cinematográfica" ("Moby Dick.
 Cinematographic novel").
 According to Luis Mario Schneider, this award-winning text "is a very personal version of Melville".
 Another project in which the author was involved is the film adaptation of the novel Heart by Edmondo De Amicis.
-In January 1939, she delivered the document on which the brothers Alejandro and Marco Aurelio Galindo relied to make the screenplay, allowing filming to start two months later.
+In January 1939, she delivered the document on which the brothers Alejandro Galindo and Marco Aurelio Galindo relied to make the screenplay, allowing filming to start two months later.
 The result was Corazon de Niño (1939), with Domingo Soler in the leading role.

 Urquiza drowned in the sea at Ensenada, Baja California, at age 35, on June 20, 1945, along with a fellow traveler.